Travel to Tanzania

 Information about travel away from areas regularly frequented by foreigners can be patchy.
 Be aware that some parks are also extremely remote, and emergency access and evacuation can be difficult.
 We advise you to invest in an up-to-date travel guide and use only the services of reliable tour companies.

 When camping, use official sites only.
 Make sure you’re properly equipped and seek local advice when entering isolated areas.

-If you are trekking or climbing, only use a reputable travel company, stick to established routes and always walk in groups.
+If you are trekking or climbing, only use a reputable travel company, stick to established routes, and always walk in groups.
 Make sure you are well prepared and equipped to cope with the terrain and low temperatures.
-Heed the advice of the professionals organising the ascent.
+Heed the advice of the professionals organizing the ascent.
 The

 extreme altitude on Mount Kilimanjaro can cause altitude sickness.
 If you experience altitude sickness, descend immediately and seek medical help.